jquast/telnetlib3/DESIGN.rst

    values. only a non-compliant distant end would cause such a condition. so it is decided to leave it as "conflict report only, no action always"

+Also, when the other end says they are capable of STATUS, we unconditionally request them to go ahead and assert their status.
+We have no need to do this.
+We should probably make it a toggle option or strictly option of the callback to act on it..

 SLC flush
 ---------